-President and Managing Director, Miller Buckfire
+Co-President & Managing Director, Miller Buckfire

-Kenneth A. Buckfire is President, Managing Director and co-founder of Miller Buckfire.
+Kenneth A. Buckfire is Co-President, Managing Director and co-founder of Miller Buckfire.
 He is also a vice chairman of Stifel, which acquired Miller Buckfire in December of 2012.
 Over the course of his career he has advised clients in a broad range of industries (including energy, food products, building products, broadcasting and information services) and has also managed principal investments in distressed companies and in the utility industry.
 Prior to founding Miller Buckfire, Mr. Buckfire was a Managing Director at Dresdner Kleinwort Wasserstein and served as Co-Head of the firm's financial restructuring group specializing in the restructuring and refinancing of highly leveraged companies.
 Before joining DrKW, Mr. Buckfire was a Senior Vice President at Lehman Brothers Inc. Mr. Buckfire is on the board of advisors of the Zell-Lurie Institute at The University of Michigan, and on the Board of Directors of the Philharmonic Symphony Society of New York.
 He is a trustee of Orpheus Orchestra, a member of the Weil Cornell Medical College Dean's Council, and has been a director and co-founder of several public and private corporations.
 Mr. Buckfire serves on the Advisory Board for Columbia Business School's Private Equity Program and received his M.B.A. from Columbia University and his B.A. in Economics and Philosophy from The University of Michigan.